-The only non-tacky length for nails these days is short and rounded.
+The only best length for acrylic nails these days is short and rounded.

 As for French pedicures, the debate rages on whether these are tacky or classy.
 It's up to you to decide, but I personally loathe them.
 I think they make toes look like fingers.
-Find out what happened when I said that on a blog in May, 2006.
+Find out what happened when I said this on a blog in May, 2006.
 More than 250 people wrote in the comments section either agreeing or vehemently disagreeing with me.
 What do you think?
 Weigh in on the debate yourself.

-Fingernails Faux Pas #4: Fingernails of Varying LengthsThis is a major fingernail faux pas of which I am constantly guilty.
+Tacky or Classy?
+Fingernails of Varying LengthsThis is a major fingernail faux pas of which I used to be constantly guilty.
 It is a big no-no to leave one's house with unkept nails of varying lengths (I will never forget the day my friend Deirdre took one glance at my hands and said, "That's just wrong.").
 Yes, that's Deirdre of the chewed nails story from above.
 She's never had long natural nails so she just didn't get how I could let mine grow without gnawing them down.

-At any given time, one of my nails will be legions longer than the other nails, no two of which are the same length.
+Back in the day, at any given time, one of my nails would be legions longer than the other nails, no two of which were the same length.
 This is because I have nails of varying strengths.
 If I let them grow, only the nails on my pinkie and ring fingers would make it to Guinness Book of World Record length.
 My thumbs?
 Not a chance.
 They are always the first to break.

 Long nails in general are not popular right now.
 Even if you have fingernails that are strong as horse hooves, you should aim for a short, rounded nail.

-Fingernails Faux Pas #5: Unkept NailsChipped nail polish isn't cool.
+Classy or Tacky?
+Unkept NailsChipped nail polish isn't cool.
 If you are like me and are too lazy for proper upkeep, skip the color and try a clear polish or better yet, buff your nails.

 Also falling under "unkept": Chewed nails.
 To stop biting your nails, invest in a manicure.
 You'll think twice before gnawing on your $20 investment.
 Plus, nail polish doesn't taste good.

 So what type of nails are in?
 Short, rounded nails.
 Squares were popular for awhile and are ok, but rounded is really the way to go.
-Paint nails a bright, dark, opaque (my fave) or clear.
-Bare nails are also OK if you are too busy for manicures or inately lazy like me.
+You can paint those nails a host of colors and styles as nail trends are hugely popular these days.
+Just have fun with it.